felixlopz/hubrise-test-task/content/apps/orderline/en/settings.md

 ---

-**IMPORTANT NOTE**: Google Cloud Print will no longer be supported as of December 31, 2020.
+**IMPORTANT NOTE:** Google Cloud Print will no longer be supported as of December 31, 2020.

 ---